Optionally make "previous track" restart current track

 This is why I'm proposing to add a toggle: it's not invasive for users accustomed to the peculiar behavior of audacious and it covers all cases by directly modifying the meaning of "previous track".

-#3 Updated by Carlos Pita 2 months ago
+#3 Updated by Carlos Pita almost 4 years ago

 Didn't know about audtool, it's nice to see that you can do such things from the CLI.